dozoisch/react-redux-provide/README.md

 ### queryOptions

 Only used in conjunction with a valid `query`.
 These options are passed to your replicator's `handleQuery` function and should typically be specific to the options supported by the replicator.

-Coming soon: A standard/recommended set of options that replicators should support.
+**Coming soon:** A standard/recommended set of query options that replicators should support.
+Please see [https://github.com/loggur/react-redux-provide/issues/33](https://github.com/loggur/react-redux-provide/issues/33) and discuss!

 ### result